ivanlysogor/SBD_IORT/README.md

-Study of data transfer in a heterogeneous LoRa-satellite network for the Internet of Remote Things Supplementary files
+"Study of data transfer in a heterogeneous LoRa-satellite network for the Internet of Remote Things" supplementary files